Barapasaurus: Classification

 The relationships of this genus within the Sauropoda are debated.
 When first described in 1975, it was not attributed to one specific group at all, although the presence of many basal, prosauropod-like features was noted.
-Since 1984, Barapasaurus was united with another early sauropod, Vulcanodon, in a family called Vulcanodontidae, although this family was declared invalid by Paul Upchurch in 1995 because it was recognized as polyphyletic.
+Since 1984, Barapasaurus was united with another early sauropod, Vulcanodon, in a family called Vulcanodontidae, although this family was declared invalid by Paul Upchurch in 1995 because it was recognised as polyphyletic.
 Upchurch erected a clade named Eusauropoda that includes all known sauropods except some very basal forms.
 While Vulcanodon was classified outside the Eusauropoda, Barapasaurus was classified inside it, which means that Barapasaurus is more derived than Vulcanodon.
-Although Upchurch's classification was accepted by most paleontologists, a recent study from Bandyopadhyay and colleagues came to a contrary conclusion: these paleontologists stated that Barapasaurus was in fact more basal than Vulcanodon and removed it from Eusauropoda.
+Although Upchurch's classification was accepted by most palaeontologists, a recent study from Bandyopadhyay and colleagues came to a contrary conclusion: these palaeontologists stated that Barapasaurus was in fact more basal than Vulcanodon and removed it from Eusauropoda.